SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 #### Bulk actions

-Bulk actions may be performed on any incidents in the Incident Overview list.
+Bulk actions may be performed on any incidents in the incidents list.
 To perform bulk actions on incidents, check the incidents you wish to perform the bulk actions on, then click the three-dot kebab menu in the upper left-hand corner of the screen and select the appropriate bulk action from the dropdown menu.

 <img src={useBaseUrl('img/cloud-soar/bulk-actions.png')} alt="Bulk actions" width="200"/>